 This type of HDMI connector measures 21.2 mm × 4.45 mm and has 29 pins, carrying six differential pairs instead of three.

-- HDMI Type C connector: This is the mini-HDMI connector and is smaller than the Type A connector, measuring 10.42 mm × 2.42 mm but still retaining the 19-pin configuration.
-It was introduced in HDMI Version 1.3.
+- HDMI Type C connector - Mini-HDMI connector: This is the mini-HDMI connector and is smaller than the Type A connector, measuring 10.42 mm × 2.42 mm but still retaining the 19-pin configuration.
+The mini-HDMI retains all the functionality of the larger HDMI Type A, but the connector is much smaller.

-The HDMI Type C connector can be connected to a type A connector but it requires the use of a type A-to-type C cable.
+The HDMI Type C connector can be connected to a type A connector but it requires the use of a type A-to-type C cable or an adapter.

-The HDMI Type C connectors are very common on many pieces of portable equipment.
-Some examples include: DSLR cameras, camcorders, larger tablets and sat nav systems.
+The mini-HDMI connectors are very common on many pieces of portable equipment.
+Some examples include: DSLR cameras, camcorders, larger tablets, sat nav systems and the like.

 - HDMI Type E connector: The Type E HDMI connector is aimed at automotive applications.
 This connector was introduced with HDMI Version 1.4.